abinithago/68300-final/README.md

 To run the CIFAR-10 experiments, activate the virtual environment and run the `cifar-10.ipynb` notebook.

-Similarly, the relevant experiments for the MNIST datasets should be available in the `mnist_final.ipynb` notebook.
+Similarly, the relevant experiments and ablation studies for the MNIST datasets should be available in the `mnist_final.ipynb` notebook.